Towards a beautiful countryside, China charts roadmap for rural construction

 What will China's future countryside look like?
 What would be done to turn this vision into reality in the next few years?
 The latest action plan on China's rural construction has provided more details.

-By 2025, tangible progress should be made on rural construction, and continuous improvement should be seen in the rural living environment, said the document jointly issued by the General Office of the Communist Party of China Central Committee (CPC) and the State Council General Office.
+By 2025, tangible progress should be made on rural construction, and continuous improvement should be seen in the rural living environment, said the document jointly issued by the General Office of the Communist Party of China (CPC) Central Committee and the State Council General Office on Monday.

 China also expects positive progress in ensuring that every village and household has access to rural infrastructure, steady advancement in basic public services, and solid results in promoting cultural and ethical progress in rural areas.